The Long Riders: Walter Hill

 Stacy Keach says George Roy Hill "scoffed at the notion" of the brothers casting.
 Zinnemann showed the script to Walter Hill who agreed to direct.
-Hill had been working on another film which had fallen through and, as he later said, "I'd been dying to do a Western for years.
+Hill had written some scripts for Westerns that had not been made such as Lloyd Williams and His Brother.
+He had been working on another film which had fallen through and, as he later said, "I'd been dying to do a Western for years.
 I just like 'em.
 There's a kind of an idyllic quality that surrounds the shooting of them, it seems like a more fundamental film process, more to me what movies are about than clearing crowds off a city street."

 Hill called the film a "strange piece";

 Instead of the logical conclusion being at Northfield, it then goes on to another phase of a spiral downward, and ends with Jesse's death.
 It's very hard material to give the proper dramatic curve to.
 It doesn't lay out in a classic three-act structure.
 It's almost a four-act piece with Northfield and the aftermath being the culmination of the third act.
 The fourth act is almost epilogue: How They Went Down...
 There's a line from a Jean-Luc Godard film: "The jokes are funny but the bullets are real."
 That's really what this movie is about.
 These were big, reckless, high-spirited guys that were unaware of the ripples they caused.

 The Ford brothers were going to be played by Beau and Jeff Bridges but by this time they had become unavailable.
 Jeff Bridges later said, "I couldn't do it because of a schedule conflict.
 And when I first read the script, I thought it was another case of where the material didn't match up with the gimmick.
 But then I saw the end result and I thought it was pretty good and I figured we would have had a good time doing it because we know all those other guys.
 Walter Hill is an extraordinary filmmaker and I think he added a specialness to it that the script lacked."

-Joseph Bottoms had discussed the project with James Keach but wanted himself and his brothers to play the Youngers - parts already reserved for the Carradines.
+Joseph Bottoms had discussed the project with James Keach but wanted himself and his brothers to play the Youngers – parts already reserved for the Carradines.
 Eventually Nicholas and Chris Guest played the Ford brothers.

 "The use of all the brothers can be perceived as a gimmick but I wanted a family feeling to the movie," said Hill.

-In order to make the film, David Carradine forfeited his customary profit participation; the Keach brothers gave up the extra profit percentages they were entitled to as executive producers in order for the Carradine brothers to get the same amount of profits.
+To make the film, David Carradine forfeited his customary profit participation; the Keach brothers gave up the extra profit percentages they were entitled to as executive producers for the Carradine brothers to get the same amount of profits.

 Walter Hill later said his "code" for the film was to keep "the jokes funny and the bullets real.
 It is about moral choices.
 I think people who object to violence shouldn't go to the movies."